Welcome to

 Cutting-edge Curriculum

-We offer a foundational undergraduate curriculum covering engineering and science fundamentals, biomaterials, physiology, instrumentation, biomechanics, engineering design, and more.
+Texas BME offers a foundational undergraduate curriculum covering engineering and science fundamentals, biomaterials, physiology, instrumentation, biomechanics, engineering design and more.

 Welcoming Community

-While UT Austin is a large place, BME is a close-knit community sharing a home base in the BME building.
+While UT Austin is a large place, Texas BME is a close-knit community sharing a home base in the BME building.
 There are 23 full-time faculty, 550 total undergraduates and 90 graduate students.
-All BME classes are taught by BME faculty and all teaching assistants complete a TA certification.
-Free tutoring with Engineering tutors is available every evening.
+All BME classes are taught by BME faculty, and all teaching assistants complete a TA certification.
+Free tutoring with engineering tutors is available every evening.

 Innovative Research on Campus

 Biomedical engineering is a new field contributing exciting research developments in medicine.
-Over 80% of our students participate in research as undergraduates.
-Many students participate in research opportunities within the Cockrell School of Engineering, Dell Medical School and Natural Sciences.
+Over 65% of our students participate in research as undergraduates.
+Many students participate in research opportunities within the Cockrell School of Engineering, Dell Medical School and College of Natural Sciences.

 Global Experiences